Older Student Assessments

-Students who wish to take part in CTYI or CAT Older Student programmes should take part in the assessment for 13-16 year olds.
+Students who wish to take part in CTYI or CAT Older Student programmes should take part in the assessment for secondary school students aged 12-16.

 Post Primary applicants have the opportunity to take the School and College Ability Test (SCAT).
 This test is an excellent indicator of outstanding mathematical and verbal reasoning ability, as well as writing skills, at a young age.

 In order to be eligible to participate in Talent Search, students must: